FloresFelipe/systemlink-api-demo/README.md

 }
 ```

-6. Collect a group of resultIds from SLE and populate the `result_ids` list variable.
+5. Collect a group of resultIds from SLE and populate the `result_ids` list variable.

-7. Run the notebook `Failure_Pareto_Result_Analysis.ipynb` in Jupyter to explore failure analysis using SystemLink APIs.
+6. Run the notebook `Failure_Pareto_Result_Analysis.ipynb` in Jupyter using a the virtual environment kernel.
+Notice that it will run fine and return valid results.
+   1. Try using debugging tools such as breakpoints, watch variables, etc. They all should work fine.

+7. Switch to the SLE pykernel from JupyterHub and run it.
+It should return the same results.

 ## 🔗 References